ekamperi/ekamperi.github.io/_posts/2021-12-20-short-to-long-stick-ratio.md

 ---
 layout: post
-title:  "Short to long stick ratio: a nice little math problem"
+title:  "The joy of not Google'ing: Short to long stick ratio"
 date:   2021-12-20
 categories: [mathematics]
 tags: ['mathematics']
-description: How to calculate the average short-to-long stick ratio.
+description: How to calculate the average short-to-long stick ratio when breaking rods at random points.
 ---

 ### Introduction
 Hola!
 Long time no see!
 In the past months, I've been very busy working as a machine learning engineer at [Chronicles Health](https://www.chronicles.health/), a digital health company, on a course to revolutionize the management of inflammatory bowel disease.

 But I'm back!
 However, today's post won't cover some fancy machine learning algorithm or data science topic.
 Instead, let me tell you about a neat little problem I found on the Internet (credits to [Gianni Sarcone](https://www.wikiwand.com/en/Gianni_A._Sarcone)).
+It turns out that, as many people, I've become extremely good at Google'ing stuff, but less so at thinking for myself.
+So, I decided to solve this cute little puzzle in the traditional "analog" way, with pen and paper :)

 ### Problem statement
-**Suppose that we through 10.000 rods against a rock, and they break at random places.
+**Suppose that we throw 10.000 rods against a rock, and they break at random places.
 What is the average ratio of the length of the short piece to the length of the long piece?**

 ### Solution
 We start by modeling the problem, and for that, we need to assign symbols to the various involved components.
 So, there's a rod, and two pieces, a short and a long one.
 Let's say that the rod has length $$L$$.
 Then, if we agree that the short piece has size $$x$$, the remainder will be the long one with length $$L-x$$.